influxdata/awesome/docs/part-2/querying-and-data-transformations.md

 When read from the storage engine and passed into the filter function, by default, before being transformed by other functions, every row has the same essential object model.
 Flux uses a leading underscore (“`_`”) to delineate reserved member names.
 In Flux, each member of a row is called a “column,” or sometimes a “field” depending on the context.

-Drawing from a row of the example air sensor data, we can see how this is represented as a row in Flux.
+We can see how this is generally represented as a row in Flux.

 <table>